Edward Bech: Early life

 Bech was born on May 4, 1812, in Copenhagen, Denmark.
-He was a son of Ellen Sophie Magdalene (née Meyer) Bech (1784–1846) and Jørgen Peter Bech (1782–1846), a prosperous Copenhagen merchant and friend of Crown Prince Frederick who served as Danish Consul General in New York.
-His younger brother was August Willads Bech, who owned Valbygård at Slagelse and Borupgård at Borup.
-The family lived at Nybrogade 24 (until 1816 in a now demolished building at Np.
-22) and had an estate south of Copenhagen, near the border in territory that was later absorbed into Germany.
+He was a son of Ellen Sophie Magdalene (née Meyer) Bech (1784–1846) and Jørgen Peter Bech (1782–1846), a prosperous Copenhagen merchant and friend of Crown Prince Frederick.The family lived at Nybrogade 24 (until 1816 in a now demolished building at No. 22) and had an estate south of Copenhagen, near the border in territory that was later absorbed into Germany.

 Bech studied in Berlin and attended the University of Copenhagen before going to Lübeck for a commercial education.
+His younger brother was August Willads Bech, who owned Valbygård at Slagelse and Borupgård at Borup.

 Career

 Bech immigrated to New York in 1838 becoming the Danish Consul in New York.
 He remained in that position for the next twenty years and was knighted by King Frederick VII on October 5, 1854.

 In 1842, after working for others, Bech formed his own firm which traded in wine (where he partnered with Michael Lienau) and iron (where he worked with Joseph Tuckerman).
 Bech and Tuckerman invested in several joint ventures in the mid-Hudson River area.
 After moving to Poughkeepsie, New York in 1851, he became involved with the pig iron trade and started the Tuckerman and Bech Iron Company, a successful riverfront business that prospered with the advent of the Delaware and Hudson Canal and Railroad.
 Bech also became a partner in the Cunard Steamship Company.

 After his father died in 1853, Edward inherited money which he used to invest in the Poughkeepsie Iron Company, eventually buying out Tuckerman's share in the business and purchasing another site further along the Hudson River where he could produce pig iron for sale to other foundries.
-At the time of his death he was President of the Port Henry Iron Company of Lake Champlain and senior member of the firm of Edward Bech & Co of New York City..
+At the time of his death he was President of the Port Henry Iron Company of Lake Champlain and senior member of the firm of Edward Bech & Co of New York City.